Things to Do

 See Photo Location

 Free private group tours are available by appointment by calling 314-516-7248.
-Located on the University of Missouri-St. Louis North Campus.
+Located on the University of Missouri-St. Louis North Campus, parking in the West Drive Garage; use 140 West Drive 63121 for gps directions.
 Closed major holidays; hours may vary during semester breaks; see the website for current hours.

 Information